raquo/Airstream/README.md

 val filteredSignal = signal.composeChanges(_.filter(_ % 2 == 0)) // only allows changes with even numbers (initial value can still be odd)
 ```

-For more advanced transformations, `composeChangesAndInitial` operator lets you transform the Signal's initial value as well.
+For more advanced transformations, `composeAll` operator lets you transform the Signal's initial value as well.

 #### Sync Delay